 These locomotives were actually designed before the class L, but weren’t ordered until the D&H got permission to string wire over Norfolk Southern’s just-acquired line from Sunbury to Harrisburg, so the first one came out of the Portland Shops in fall of 1999, after 799 was already running on D&H’s route from Harrisburg to Washington, DC.

-In 2023, the Portland Shops started producing a third version of the class; class M3, like the streamlined class K7, uses an updated version of the drivetrain that the class L2 motors have.
+In 2023, the Portland Shops started producing a third version of the class; class M3, like the streamlined class K7, uses an updated version of the drivetrain that the class L motor has.
 38 have been built for the Providence & Worcester, the Old Colony, and the Ontario Southwestern’s China Tunnel Railway project.